Area code 674 (Mexico)

-Area code 674 serves several municipalities in the western highlands in the State of Durango.
+Mexican area code 674 serves several municipalities in the western highlands in the State of Durango.
 The area code was created in 2002 as a result of the consolidation of location specific area codes 181, 182 and 183.
 The local area code went from 186 and 187 to 1, at the same time, the local number length increased from 5 to 7 digits.
 In the process, the area code went from designating a city or town to designating a geographical area.
 The 674 area code is centered in Santiago Papasquiaro.
 The original code for the city of Santiago Papasquiaro was 186.
 A total of 206,286 numbers have been assigned to this area code as of November 2018.
+There is one state in the area code.